 South Jersey Sports Acupuncture is certified to practice electro-acupuncture medicine (EAM).
-Acupuncture with electrical stimulation (also called E-stim), is the art of sending a tiny electric current through acupuncture needles (the needles are inserted in traditional acupuncture points along the meridians).
+Acupuncture therapy with electrical stimulation (also called E-stim) is the art of sending a tiny electric current through acupuncture needles (the needles are inserted at traditional acupuncture points along the meridians).
 When used appropriately, electrical current makes the needle stimulation more effective.

 Have you tried various therapies to treat pain that haven’t worked or have only provided temporary relief?
 The reason for this is often neuromuscular inhibition.
-Neuromuscular inhibition is when the nerve signal to a muscle is reduced which interferes with the muscle ability to react and contract properly.
-EAM is extremely effective for correcting inhibited nerves and muscles, helpling to restore their stability.
+Neuromuscular inhibition refers to when the nerve signal to a muscle is reduced, which interferes with the muscle’s ability to react and contract properly.
+EAM is extremely effective for correcting inhibited nerves and muscles, helping to restore their stability.
 In addition, the electrical stimulation of acupuncture points activates the endorphin system and provides an analgesic effect.
 It is particularly effective in relieving muscle spasms.
 Consider the following research.

 In one study, researchers used EAM on patients with hip osteoarthritis.
-The participants were randomized into groups which either received EAM or took a prescription pain reliever/anti-inflammatory.
-Those who were treated with EAM experienced significantly greater improvement in joint pain, function, and range of motion compared with the medication recipients.
+The participants were randomized into groups that either received EAM or took a prescription pain reliever/anti-inflammatory.
+Those who were treated with EAM experienced significantly greater improvement in joint pain alleviation, function, and range of motion compared with the medication recipients.

 During the treatment, patients may feel a mild tingling or tapping sensation at the point of the needle’s insertion, although some people feel no sensation at all.
 If the treatment is applied to a large muscle or a knot in the muscle, the muscle may twitch or release.
 The treatment site may feel fatigued or sore the next day as the muscle fibers recover their natural strength.